 |Flexible Charter Documents||No||No||Yes|

 |Ability to Change Structure Without Tax||No||No||Yes|

 |Basis Step-up from Undistributed Earnings and in Taxable

-(A)S Corporation would convert to C Corporation upon a public offering because of the number of shareholders.
+(C)S Corporation would automatically convert to a C Corporation upon a public offering because of the number of shareholders.

-(B)Although an S Corporation can issue ISOs, the inability to have two classes of stock limits favorable pricing of the common stock offered to employees.
+(G)Although an S Corporation can issue incentive stock options (“ISOs”), the inability to have two classes of stock limits favorable pricing of the common stock offered to employees.

-(D)Although partnership and LLC interests can be provided to employees, they are poorly understood by most employees and so typically are appropriate for and limited to a small number of the most sophisticated executives.
-Moreover, ISOs are not available.
+(H)Although partnership and LLC interests can be provided to employees, they are poorly understood by most employees and so typically are appropriate for and limited to a small number of the most sophisticated executives.
+ISOs are not available.